Karangahake Gorge, The Coromandel

-Voted as one of the 101 Must Do's for Kiwis.
-Many will have driven through the breathtaking Karangahake Gorge but few will have ventured into the walkways and old tunnels, to discover the rich history hidden in the deep valleys and to cycle the Hauraki Rail Trail.
-Not only is this one of the most stunning stretches of river in the country it was home to one of the busiest and most lucrative gold strikes at the time.
+You may have have driven through the breathtaking Karangahake Gorge but have you stopped to venture into the walkways and old tunnels, to discover the rich history hidden in the deep valleys?
+If you are cycling the Hauraki Rail Trail you'll pass through this intriguing place, and not only is it one of the most stunning stretches of river in the country, it was home to one of the busiest and most lucrative gold strikes at the time.
+Stories abound.

-The Windows Walkway rates as one of the most stunning in the area with "windows" blasted through the walls of old gold mining tunnels providing impressive views down into the Waitewheta River.
+The Windows Walkway rates as one of the most dramatic in this area.
+On the track there are "windows" blasted through the walls of old gold mining tunnels providing impressive views down into the Waitewheta River.
+This loop track is currently closed for repairs, and also the Crown Track which is part of the loop to Dickeys Flat.
+However, you can still walk in to Dickeys Flat on the Dubbo 96 track, but you will have to return the same way.

 The Karangahake Gorge is a major highlight on the Hauraki Rail Trail, which can be accessed from Thames, Paeroa, Waihi, or Te Aroha.
 The trail offers a range of short riding options or for those wishing to explore the entire trail, it can be done over three to five days, from Kaiaua through to Matamata.